mkforde/hugo-portfolio-demo/README.md

 This repo contains setup information for creating your own portfolio/blog using **Hugo**, the world’s fastest framework for building websites.

-This template is easy to follow for non-techy people and technical people alike.
+This template is easy to follow for non-tech people and technical people alike.
 If you know the basics of `git` and `github` then your good.

 ## Installation